 It makes more sense to buy travel insurance if you’re heading abroad.
 International travel is expensive, but the best travel insurance can also cover you for costly medical bills if you need care while overseas when your primary health insurance may not.

-If you’re young, healthy, and heading to well-traveled European destinations for run-of-the-mill sightseeing, travel insurance may or not be necessary if you’re worried about expenses.
+If you’re young, healthy, and heading to well-traveled European destinations for run-of-the-mill sightseeing, travel insurance may not be necessary if you’re worried about expenses.
 However, if you have a family to consider, travel insurance shouldn’t be an afterthought.

 - Related: Travel Insurance and Terrorism